-Finding ways to drive additional revenue is essential for restaurateurs, particularly as 99% say that they plan to take steps to weather a potential recession in 2023, according to the Square Future of Restaurants report.
-One potentially beneficial strategy: Make the most of your website and online presence to generate additional revenue streams for your restaurant, or enhance the revenue streams you’re already prioritizing in-store.
+Finding ways to drive additional revenue is essential for restaurateurs, particularly as 98% say that they plan to take steps to navigate potential economic headwinds in 2023/24.
+According to the Square Future of Restaurants report, one potentially beneficial strategy: make the most of your website and online presence to generate additional revenue streams for your restaurant or enhance the revenue streams you’re already prioritising in-store.

 - Link your order page on your website and social channels.

-- Optimize your website for search traffic and ordering through Google.
+- Optimise your website for search traffic and ordering through Google.